• Recipes

 How to Make High Protein Overnight Oats

-All of the ingredients for overnight oats in a glass bowl before they are mixed with labels.
+All of the ingredients with labels for overnight oats in a glass bowl before they are mixed.

-Put all the ingredients into a glass bowl or jar and give it a good stir to combine everything.
+Step 1 - Combine.
+In the evening, put all the ingredients into a glass bowl, glass jar, or mason jar and give it a good stir to combine everything.
 The oat mixture will be thin.

 In a glass bowl, mixing the ingredients for overnight oats with a fork.